 Pregnant students will not be permitted to attend clinical if these forms are not on file in the Health Sciences Division Office.
 In addition, students must be fully cleared from all/any restrictions to participate in clinicals as indicated on the Pregnancy Release Form.
 Good communication with the faculty and clinical instructor surrounding pregnancy is imperative in this process.
-In conference with the division dean or instructor, the student must be made aware of the potential risks associated with clinical participation.
 Written physician approval is necessary, following delivery, to continue the full nurse aide program (theory and clinical).